pasaismihan/pasaismihan/README.md

 <hr width="850"/>

+Portfolio -> pasaismihan.vercel.app

-I finished among the top 10 students at Workintech educational institution, outperforming 1200 candidates, by successfully Completion of 16 compulsory challenge projects.
-Throughout my software journey, I diligently determined, built, and tested project requirements, adhering to the Agile development model.
-I effectively resolved issues encountered during project development and actively contributed to group management and collaboration.
-Looking ahead, my ambition is to leverage my project development skills and the team training I have received to make a meaningful impact in a professional setting.
-By doing so, I aim to continuously enhance my own abilities while driving growth for the company.
+Ranked among the top 10 students at Workintech educational institution, leaving 1200 candidates behind.
+Successfully completed 16 mandatory projects.
+Meticulously identified, created, and tested project requirements based on the Agile development model throughout the software journey.
+Effectively resolved issues encountered during the project development phase and actively contributed to group management and collaboration.
+The goal is to make a meaningful impact in a professional environment using project development skills and team training.
+In this way, it is aimed to continuously develop personal skills and contribute to the growth of the company.

 <hr  width="850"/>